UKLLC/Guidebook/ukllc_book/docs/linked_geo_data/linkage_and_processing.md

 # Linkage and processing of address data
 ## Overview
 UK LLC links to geospatial measures using the same Trusted Third Party, **Digital Health and Care Wales (DHCW)**, used for health data linkage.
 DHCW sends participants' address information, where permissions allow, to **University of Leicester (UoL)**, who have been commissioned by UK LLC to model environmental exposure estimates.
-Before data are sent to UoL, UK LLC also prepares a batch of 'masking' addresses.
+Before data are sent to UoL, UK LLC prepares a batch of 'masking' addresses.
 See figure 1 for an overview of the dataflow.

 <img src="../images/geo_basic_data_flow.jpg" width="600"/>